jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

     "UNSPECIFIED",
     "unspecified act of congress",

-There are *lots* of duplicate values, varying only in form, not in substance, not to mention *lots* of typos.
+There are *lots* of duplicate values, varying only in form, not in substance, as well as *lots* of typos.

 ## 7. Missing Cases